MatthewHarkness/100-days-of-code/log.md

 **SecQuestionGenerator.py**

 **Progress:**
- - Created SecQuestionGenerator.py as means to play with lists and have a laugh while doing so.
+ - Created SecQuestionGenerator.py as means to play with `list` and have a laugh while doing so.

 **Thoughts:**
 I hope I can justify this incredibly simple program with the excuse of 'Today was a work day and I spent all my free time studying for that exam I have tomorrow'.
 The list system doesn't work too differently from Java arrays, but once again falls into that void of 'I already know what I am doing with this'.
 I need to find a way to push myself into doing more complicated and ambitious projects.